changeworld/azure-docs.ja-jp/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

 |Cherry|400|Web|5|4|5
 |Durian|500|Web|6|5|6

-### DENSE RANK による上位 N
+### <a name="top-n-with-dense-rank"></a>TOP N with DENSE RANK

-次の例では、各グループから上位 3 件のレコードが返されます。各ウィンドウ パーティションでは、行に連続した一連の順位番号が付けられます。
+The following example returns the top 3 records from each group with no gaps in the sequential rank numbering of rows in each windowing partition.

     @result =
     SELECT